 Tenerife Telescope Hardware

-Telescope.org is now the home of the OpenScience Observatories.
-The Autonomous Robotic Telescope (ART, the former Bradford Robotic Telescope) has been decommissioned, and two new fully autonomous robotic facilities, PIRATE and COAST, have taken its place.
-PIRATE, COAST and ART are collectively known as the Tenerife facilities of the OpenScience Observatories.
+Telescope.org is the home of the OpenScience Observatories.
+The Autonomous Robotic Telescope (ART, the former Bradford Robotic Telescope) was decommissioned in 2017, and two new fully autonomous robotic facilities, PIRATE and COAST, have taken its place.

 The Open University has installed PIRATE and COAST at the Observatorio del Teide as part of its OpenSTEM Labs initiative that provides remote-access experiments to distance teaching students in science, technology, engineering and mathematics subjects.
 COAST will also become available for anyone to use, by subscription via telescope.org, much as was the case for ART.